Natural language generation: Evaluation

+Because these approaches capture different aspects of generated text, model-free metrics are often complemented by model-based metrics or human ratings, particularly for abstractive and open-ended generation tasks.

 Recently researchers are assessing how well human-ratings and metrics correlate with (predict) task-based evaluations.
 Work is being conducted in the context of Generation Challenges shared-task events.
 Initial results suggest that human ratings are much better than metrics in this regard.
 In other words, human ratings usually do predict task-effectiveness at least to some degree (although there are exceptions), while ratings produced by metrics often do not predict task-effectiveness well.
 These results are preliminary.
 In any case, human ratings are the most popular evaluation technique in NLG; this is contrast to machine translation, where metrics are widely used.

 An AI can be graded on faithfulness to its training data or, alternatively, on factuality.
 A response that reflects the training data but not reality is faithful but not factual.
 A confident but unfaithful response is a hallucination.
 In Natural Language Processing, a hallucination is often defined as "generated content that is nonsensical or unfaithful to the provided source content".